merlinkv/ZX_2A-2B_FDD_Controller/README.md

 # Note

 I take no responsibiltiy for any damage to any equipment that results from the use of this board.
-USE AT YOUR OWN RISK!
+USE IT AT YOUR OWN RISK!

 # Description

+- Floppy disk controller for ZX Spectrum +2A/+2B computers
 - Floppy disk side switch.
 - You can use 173K or 720K disquettes.
 - READY signal enforcement for drives that not have it.